 Students may reserve classroom and conference room space throughout the college.
 In order to reserve space, the group must complete the online Event Registration Form.
 If publicity is required, the form can also serve as a publicity request to TKC Weekly.
-All events are subject to approval.
-If approved, the student will receive a confirmation email from Reception.
+All events are subject to approval and no publicity should be distributed until a confirmation email is received from receptionist@tkc.edu.
 Please be advised that scheduled classes in a room take priority over any meeting.